-The range for most AM stations is greater than for FM, especially at night.
-The longer range can cause station frequencies to interfere with each other.
-Static can also occur when things like storms and power lines interfere with radio reception.
-When this happens, try reducing the treble on the radio.
+The range for most AM stations is greater than FM, especially at night.
+The longer range may also cause station frequencies to interfere with each other.
+Storms and power lines may also interfere with radio reception.
+Try reducing the treble on the radio if static interference occurs.